About Botshabelo, South Africa

 Setshabelo Family and Child Services (SFCS), founded in 2014, is the first Black national child protection agency in South Africa.
 It addresses the challenges of orphans and vulnerable children by mobilizing area faith communities.
 Its unique approach seeks to shift away from institutional care—orphanages—and instead develop family-based models for a child’s care.

 SFCS strives to embody the love of Christ by:

 - Providing crisis intervention and temporary emergency care for at-risk kids.

 - Offering family counseling, foster care, and adoption services to strengthen and equip families.

 - Teaching life skills and spiritual values to young people to break the cycle of poverty.

-- Reduce the number of orphans and vulnerable children in Botshabelo by 10 percent.
+- Reduce the number of orphans and vulnerable children in Botshabelo by 10 percent (4,050 children).

-- Join the network of RCA churches supporting and involved in the South Africa strategic impact area.
+- Join the network of people supporting the work in South Africa

-- Help RCA Global Mission in financially supporting jobs at SFCS (including a family and child social worker, a church and community engagement coordinator, a North American partnership coordinator, and interns).
+- Help RCA Global Mission financially support jobs at SFCS (a family and child social worker, a church and community engagement coordinator, a North American partnership coordinator, and interns).

-- Send members of your congregation on a mission awareness trip to Botshabelo to gain an understanding of the work at SFCS and build relationships for future ministry.
+- Personally serve in Botshabelo through a mission awareness trip.
+You will gain an understanding of the work at SFCS and build relationships for future ministry.

-- Hold classes on the history of apartheid, its relationship to the church, and how it affects today’s challenges with orphans and vulnerable children.
+- Hold classes at your church on the history of apartheid, its relationship to the church, and how it affects today’s challenges with orphans and vulnerable children.

-- Support Lois Wanyoike.
-Lois will serve as a bridge between the North American and South African partners to develop and maintain positive community relationships between churches and partners.
+- Support Denise Kingdom Grier.
+Denise will serve as a bridge between the North American and South African partners to develop and maintain positive community relationships between churches and partners.
 She will share the stories from South Africa with RCA churches and maintain communication between Setshabelo Family Services in South Africa, Bethany Christian Services Global and RCA Global Mission.

 - Contact Scott Engelsman to get involved: firstname.lastname@example.org